 Submit online Host application, with description of one or more Fellowship positions.

 The San Francisco Bay Area Program accepts applications for fellow candidates

 and nonprofit work hosts year round.

 Fellows commit to 1000 hours of work for a stipend of $25,000.
 The costs for a host are $31,000 (the stipend and a $6,000 program fee.)

 Screening and Selection Process

-Encore.org staff screen Fellow applications, assessing qualifications and fit with proposed Fellowship positions.
+Encore.org staff screen Fellow applications, assessing qualifications and fit with proposed Fellowship projects and interim positions.
 Factors include: